projektmotor/surveythor-demo/README.md

   - single choice
   - free text questions
 + questions / answers can have child / parent relations
++ event controlled result handling, which means:
+    - the result is processed by an EventSubscriber
+    - you can override it by using a compilerpass (see the example in the AppBundle)

 Still not features:
 + groupable questions